 Upload objects to your Amazon S3 bucket

 Your bucket is ready.
 Our next step is to upload objects there.
 Just returning to S3 terminology, there are no files in your S3 storage – only objects.
-These are composed of files, plus their metadata (optionally) and could be of any format you know: text file, image, video, audio, etc.
+These are composed of files, plus their metadata (optionally), and could be of any format you know: text file, image, video, audio, etc.

 During the upload process, you can check the destination of your files one more time as well as the details.
 Destination details depend on those settings configured for your buckets originally, for example, chosen encryption or versioning.
-Don’t forget to save your results with the Upload button in the bottom part of your page.
+Don’t forget to save your results with the Upload in the bottom part of your page.

 Read also about Amazon S3 acceleration tools to upload files faster to the AWS storage.

-Access your S3 bucket & download the objects
+S3 bucket access & downloading the objects

 How to access your S3 bucket?

-As you’ve probably understood, Amazon S3 Console is your main tool to manage your buckets.
+Amazon S3 Console is your main tool to manage your buckets.
 There you can perform any bucket operations without writing a line of code.
 So you just open the console & see all your buckets.

 Still, there are alternative ways to access your buckets.
 And these are less time-consuming & save you from repetitive tasks.